ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 <span class="image left"><img class="p-image" alt="Andreas Evers" src="/img/javaday-ukraine-2017/andreas-evers.jpg"></span>

 [Andreas Evers](https://twitter.com/andreasevers){:target="_blank"}, principal Java consultant and Solution Expert at Ordina Belgium, held a session on [Spinnaker](https://www.spinnaker.io){:target="_blank"} for doing Continuous Deployment to the Cloud.
-Digital transformations usually require embracing a devops culture and adopting microservice architectures as without microservices, it is harder to go faster to the market.
+Digital transformations usually require embracing a devops culture and adopting microservice architectures since without microservices, it is harder to go faster to the market.
-Moving your infrastucture to the cloud is possible via either IaaS or PaaS.
+Moving your infrastructure to the cloud is possible via either IaaS or PaaS.

-With microservices your deployment frequency explodes as it is way more flexible.
+With microservices, your deployment frequency explodes as it is way more flexible.
 Netflix for example deploys over 4.000 times per day and that number is still increasing.
 Andreas explained that cloud deployments are complex and that it is important to be able to do easy rollbacks.
-There is also the fact that we want to plan our deploy at the right timeframe, preferably when traffic is lowest to have the least amount of users impacted.
+There is also the fact that we want to plan our deploy at the right time frame, preferably when traffic is lowest to have the least amount of users impacted.

 Andreas explained a couple of other principles such as making sure that infrastructure is immutable, repeatable and predictable across the different environments through baking images or building containers by using for example Docker.
-Another principle are the deployment strategies for example (rolling) blue/green (aka red/black).
+Equally important are the deployment strategies like (rolling) blue/green (or red/black if that's how you roll (pun intented).
+Looking at you, Netflix!).
-With the blue/green deployment strategy you deploy the new version right next to the old version and depending on how the strategy has been configured e.g. rolling or not, the load balancer will switch the traffic immediately from the old version to the new version or gradually which is very useful for canary testing or smoke tests.
+Using the blue/green deployment strategy you can deploy the new version right next to the old version.
+What happens next depends on how the strategy has been configured.
+Either the load balancer will reroute all traffic from the old version to the new version, or (if the rolling strategy has been configured) the traffic will gradually get rerouted to the new version.
+The last option is great for canary testing or smoke tests.
-A third principle is doing automatic deploys by defining a pipeline which is always possible by just scripting all of this yourself but this is usually rather brittle.
+A third principle is doing automatic deployments by defining a pipeline which is always possible by just scripting all of this yourself but this is usually rather brittle.

 This is where Spinnaker comes in to help you out with all of that.
 The internal structure of Spinnaker consists of a couple of microservices written in Spring Boot.